 Protected vs. Unprotected Battery Cell: This can be a large factor in the cost of the battery.

-Charging Indicators: With a USB charge port, the cell can have built-in charging indicators, red for charging, and green when fully charged.
+Charging Status Indicators: With a USB charge port, the cell can have built-in charge status indicators — red for charging, and green when fully charged.
 This feature is great for indicating the status of the charging process.

 Battery Charging: A built in USB charge plug that accepts a standard USB charge cord for simple and convenient charging.
 Cells may also be charged using cradle or bank chargers.
 Some devices will also allow you to charge the battery while in the device.